 The Palo Alto Philharmonic is pleased to announce a Concerto Movement Competition for performance of instrumental and vocal works with orchestral accompaniment.
 The purpose of the competition is to recognize outstanding talent and provide an invaluable learning experience to music students.
 The competition is underwritten by J. W. & H. M. Goodman.

 Winners will perform their chosen works with the Palo Alto Philharmonic in a concert on Sunday, May 19, 2019, at 3:00 PM in the Cubberley Theatre, 4000 Middlefield Road, Palo Alto, CA. Winners must be available for rehearsals on the following dates: 4/22, 4/29, 5/6, 5/13 and dress rehearsal on 5/17 (all rehearsals start at 7:30 PM).
-IMPORTANT: Please check your schedule and MAKE SURE these dates are available before you submit an application, including the 2/23/19 Live Audition, the five rehearsals listed above, and the 5/19/19 concert.
 None of these dates can be altered for any applicant.

-Though memorizing is encouraged, sheet music may be used for audition and performance.
-The decision of the judges is final, and will be based solely on the quality of the musical performance presented.
+The decision of the judges is final, and was based solely on the quality of the musical performance presented.

 For additional information or questions about the competition or the orchestra, write us at firstname.lastname@example.org, call the Palo Alto Philharmonic at (408) 395-2911, or visit our web site at www.paphil.org.